ampotos/dynStruct/README.md

 			 4 bytes were accessed by 0x0000000000400624 (main : 0x00000000004005f9 in example) 1 times

 ```
-Now all the read access done by the libc are listed.
+Now all the read accesses done by the libc are listed.

 ### Known issue
 DynamoRIO can't run programs which are linked with the pthread.so library, so the data gatherer can't neither.